LokoGD/SteamOpenID/README.md

 Licenses:
 ---------

-**The ressource is distributed with LightOpenID under the OpenID & LightOpenID licenses**
+**The resource is distributed with LightOpenID under the OpenID & LightOpenID licenses**

 *****